-Thankfully there are certain measures you can take to limit the severity of your hangover and how long your hangover will last.
-Easy decisions like choosing the right foods, staying hydrated and various other steps can help get rid of a hangover.
-Everyone reacts differently to alcohol (and may have a more severe hangover than others) but all can benefit from these tips.
+There are certain measures you can take to limit the severity of your hangover and get on the other side of it quickly.
+Choosing the right foods, staying hydrated, and other steps can help get rid of a hangover.
+Everyone reacts differently to alcohol and feels the effects of their drinking differently than others.
+But, these hangover remedies will benefit everyone.

 - nausea and/or vomiting